PacktPublishing/Plotly-Dash-Cookbook/Cookbook/chapter_04/ch04_index.md

 # Chapter 3 Index

-- Creating Histograms
+- Making Histograms
-- Creating a 2D Histogram
+- Making 2D-Histograms
 - Creating Box Plots
 - Making Box Plots better using Jitter
 - Using Violin Plots as an alternative to Box Plots